Army JAG School: A Complete Guide to the Judge Advocate Officer Basic Course

 In this post, I discuss international law and week 7 of the Army’s JAG School.

-A JAG officer's firsthand guide to Week 1 of the Army's Direct Commission Course (DCC) at Fort Benning — packing lists, fitness standards, eligibility, and what's changed through 2026.
+A JAG officer's firsthand Week 1 guide to the Army's Direct Commission Course (DCC) at Fort Benning: packing, AFT fitness standards, and 2026 eligibility.

 Get new writing on faith, law, and service delivered to your inbox.